-Table 7-2: Changes between 6.16 and 6.15
+Table A-2: Changes between 6.6 LTM and 6.16.1 LTS

-Change Topics affected Added a note about the compatibility of C++ compilation units compiled with different major or minor versions of Arm Compiler for Embedded.
+Change Topics affected Bare-metal Position Independent Executable (PIE) is no longer deprecated and is supported for both AArch64 state and AArch32 state.
+C and C++ library naming conventions Selection of Arm C and C++ library variants based on build options Removed notes about thread local storage (TLS) being a [COMMUNITY] feature.
+TLS is now supported without the - femulated-lts commmand-line option.
+Thread local storage in CThread local storage in C++ Updated to mention that the behavior in how NaN values are treated when converting or truncating to float has changed.
+Sample single precision floating-point values for IEEE 754 arithmetic.
+Sample double precision floating-point values for IEEE 754 arithmetic.
+Updated the SysV scatter file support for ARM_LIB_STACKHEAP, ARM_LIB_STACK, or ARM_LIB_HEAP keywords.
+Stack pointer initialization and heap bounds.
+Added a note about the compatibility of C++ compilation units compiled with different major or minor versions of Arm Compiler for Embedded FuSa.
 Summary of the C and C++ runtime libraries.
-Added a note about the impact of changing the version of the C++ standard library ABI between Arm Compiler for Embedded releases.
+Added a note about the impact of changing the version of the C+ + standard library ABI between Arm Compiler for Embedded FuSa releases.
 Compliance with the Application Binary Interface (ABI) for the Arm architecture.
-Added new topic describing IEEE 754 binary to decimal compliance and use of theuse_accurate_btod anduse_em\ bedded_btod symbols.
+Added new topic describing IEEE 754 binary to decimal compliance and use of theuse_accurate_btod anduse_embedded_btod symbols.
 IEEE 754 binary to decimal compliance.
-Added information about libc++ experimental features.
-Standard C++ library implementation definition.